-Medicare Special Enrollment Period (SEP)
+When is the Medicare Part D Special Enrollment Period (SEP)?

 In certain circumstances, Medicare will allow you to change your Part D prescription drug plan outside of your Medicare Initial Enrollment Period (IEP) (when you first become Medicare-eligible), and the Annual Enrollment Period (AEP) that begins in October.
 Below are many (but not all) of those circumstances:

 - You recently returned to the United States after living permanently outside of the U.S.

 - You have both Medicare and Medicaid or your state helps pay for your Medicare premiums.